 Steam locomotives excited the senses and Steamtown works to keep their stories alive!

-You'd feel heat from the firebox, smell hot steam and oil; you'd hear the whistle, feel the ground vibrate, and watch as one-ton drive rods turned steel wheels.
-Remember the sound of "chuff-chuff" from the smokestack?
-Today, you can learn the history of steam railroad transportation, and the people who built, repaired and rode, as we work to preserve a special era in America's industrial history!
+Feel the heat from the firebox, smell hot steam and oil; hear the whistle and the "chuff-chuff" from the smokestack, feel the ground vibrate, and watch as one-ton drive rods turn steel wheels.
+Discover how steam railroading helped shaped our nation's history and culture.
+Learn about the stories of the people who built, repaired and rode, and about the ongoing work to preserve railroading history.

 Train Rides and Excursions